pzsolt72/oe-kubernetes/README.md

 You can terminate your command promt with CTRL-C.

 ### Generate self signed certificates

+With a prepared container we can create self signed certificates easily.
+Sure, for development purposes only!

 ```bash
 mkdir mycerts
 sudo docker run -v ~/mycerts:/certs -e SSL_SUBJECT=mybookservice.com stakater/ssl-certs-generator:1.0